sv222/cloud-engineer-interview-questions/README.md

 AWS Lambda can handle concurrent executions by scaling the number of containers that are running the function.
 Lambda will automatically scale up the number of containers as needed to handle the increased load.

-Lambda also uses a technique called "work stealing" to improve the performance of concurrent executions.
-Work stealing allows Lambda to redistribute work among containers that are not fully utilized.
+Each request is handled in its own execution environment, and Lambda scales the number of concurrent executions as needed, up to the account-level concurrency limit.
+You can also configure reserved concurrency or provisioned concurrency for functions that need predictable capacity.

 ### What are AWS CloudFormation templates, and how do they work?